2022 and 2031 Financial Services Executive Perspectives on Top Risks

 - Growing focus on climate change policies, regulations and expanding disclosure requirements as well as expectations of key stakeholders about climate change, supply chain transparency, reward systems, and other governance and sustainability issues may require us to significantly alter our strategy and business model in ways that may be difficult for us to implement on a timely basis.

-- Shifts in perspectives and expectations about social issues and priorities surrounding diversity, equity and inclusion are occurring faster than the pace at which our organization is motivated and able to manage effectively (e.g., recruiting, retention, career advancement, reward systems, behavioural incentives shared values and culture), which may significantly impact our ability to attract/ retain talent and compete in the marketplace.
+- Shifts in perspectives and expectations about social issues and priorities surrounding diversity, equity and inclusion are occurring faster than the pace at which our organisation is motivated and able to manage effectively (e.g., recruiting, retention, career advancement, reward systems, behavioural incentives shared values and culture), which may significantly impact our ability to attract/ retain talent and compete in the marketplace.

 - Government policies surrounding public health practices, social distancing, return-to-work, crowd limits, and other pandemic-related regulations and protocols may significantly impact the performance of our business.